-If you are tested for COVID-19, you should quarantine yourself until you get back results.
+If you are tested for COVID-19, you should self-quarantine yourself until you get back results.

 - Stay at home.
 Do not leave your home except to receive medical care if you need it.
 Do not go to public places.